Corridor of Raja Ganesan memories

 My pastime back then involved three people from the oppressed community; they were the ones who taught me how to fish with a rod and line, and how to catch fish by diverting the flow of water in the stream.

-At that time, near the Pambar Sirumbayur dam, during the rainy season, we would go fishing with rods in the village ponds.
+At that time, near the Pambar,and Sirumbayur dam, during the rainy season, we would go fishing with rods in the village ponds.
 We wouldn't always catch enough fish for everyone.

 Do you know what we would do?
 I would usually give them the fish I caught.
 Even if I had only five fish, and my mother was ready to cook them, I would give them to Sevathiyan's wife.
 Sometimes, they would invite me for lunch, and eating the rice and fish from that aluminum plate gave me a feeling like Shivaji Ganesan eating in the movie 'Muthal Mariyathai'.
 Their cooking was so clean and delicious; their culinary skills were even better than my mother's.
 The food was incredibly clean and tasty.